New York city council votes to close infamous Rikers Island jails

 A New York state Commission of Correction report in 2018 called for expediting the closure, citing a “spiraling year to year increase of violent incidents and degrading conditions facing both inmates and staff.”

-Members of the mostly liberal city council said the city was trying to end mass incarceration and what critics across the United States call the “prison-industrial complex,” saying drug addicts and the mentally ill were too often wrongly punished by being sent to jail and that ethnic minorities were disproportionately locked up.
+Members of the mostly liberal city council said the city was trying to end a culture of mass incarceration and what critics across the United States call the “prison-industrial complex,” saying drug addicts and the mentally ill were too often wrongly punished in jail and that ethnic minorities were disproportionately locked up.

-Besides Rikers, the city will also close jails in Manhattan, Brooklyn and the Bronx where inmates sometimes lacked heating in the winter or air conditioning in the summer.
+Besides Rikers, the city will also close jails in Manhattan, Brooklyn and the Bronx, where inmates sometimes lacked heating in the winter or air conditioning in the summer.

 “These facilities aren’t as famous as Rikers Island but they are equally horrific and inhumane,” Johnson said.

-Reporting by Daniel Trotta; Editing by Tom Brown
+Reporting by Daniel Trotta; Editing by Tom Brown and Clarence Fernandez